Zhengzhou Metro: July 2021 floods

 Beginning on July 17, 2021, heavy rains occurred in Henan.
 The rainfall in Zhengzhou from 20:20 on July 17 to 20:20 on July 20 reached 617.1 mm, of which the rainfall within an hour from 16:00 to 17:00 on July 20 reached 201.9 mm.
 It broke through historical records, far exceeding the "24-hour rainfall exceeding 200 mm" extreme rainstorm level designated by the National Meteorological Center.

 On July 20, many stations were flooded with heavy water, which caused serious water accumulation.
 A landslide accident occurred at a construction site of of Line 12 in the morning, but no casualties were caused.

 At about 18:00 on July 20, rainwater entered the tunnel between Haitansi station and Shakoulu station of Line 5.
 A train was trapped in the tunnel and water flooded.
 The water level in the car once reached the chest position, and passengers stranded in the car were trapped for several hours, until they were rescued and left the carriage.
 The floods in Zhengzhou Metro killed 14 people.

 Zhengzhou Metro closed several stations, and then announced the suspension of operation of the whole system at 18:00 on July 20.

 Line 1, Line 2 (Liuzhuang to Nansihuan section) and Chengjiao line reopened on September 12.
 Line 2 (Jiahe to Liuzhuang section), Line 3, Line 4 and Line 5 reopened on September 15.
 Due to equipment replacement, Line 14 reopened later on 29 August 2022.

 Some of trains were damaged in the floods while they were in service or stabling in the depots.
 After the floods, most of them were taken out of service, received electrical reconstructions and tested before they returned to service.
+One train assigned for Line 5 was damaged in floods and subsequently sent for scrap.